A Family Trip to Italy

 The Rialto Bridge as it crosses the Grand Canal.
 This is the oldest of the four bridges spanning the Grand Canal in Venice, Italy.
 Connecting the sestieri (districts) of San Marco and San Polo, it has been rebuilt several times since its first construction as a pontoon bridge in the 12th century, and is now a significant tourist attraction in the city.

 The birds in this plaza have learned that the tourists will feed them, so they flock here in the hundreds!
+The bird population is thought to be over 100,000 which is larger than the human population of Venice!
+The city of Venice has made it illegal to feed the birds to try to reduce the bird population.

 We surprised the kids by declaring one day in Venice a "fun day" and we took them by train to Gardaland.
 This is an easy train ride from Venice, and it is adjacent to Lago di Garda.